deleip/FoodSecurityWestAfrica/Thesis/README.md

 ## Aim

-The aim of this project is a simplified two-stage stochastic optimization model for food security in West Africa.
+The aim of this project is a stylized two-stage stochastic optimization model for food security in West Africa.
 West Africa is spatially subdivided in a modifiable number of clusters and uncertainty is included by yield distributions per cluster, year and crop.
 The model covers a given time period (default is 2017-2041) and includes a government fund which is built up by farmers paying taxes on their profits which is used for payouts to guarantee a certain income for farmers in catastrophic years.
 The model output is an allocation of arable land in each year and cluster to the different crops.
-The objective is a to minimize costs while assuring government solvency (i.e. the final government fund should be positive) and food security (i.e. producing a certain amount of kcal every year) with given probabilities each.
+The objective is a to minimize costs while assuring government solvency (i.e. the final government fund should be positive) and food security (i.e. producing a certain amount of calories every year) with given probabilities each.

 ## Content